aleskxyz/reality-ezpz/README.md

 * Gets and renews valid certificate from Letsencrypt for TLS encryption
 * Fine-tunes kernel tunables
 * Is designed by taking security considerations into account  to make the server undetectable
+* Provides a Telegram bot to manage users from Telegram

 Features:
 * Generates client configuration string